2mol/juricho.me/content/_index.md

 Hi, I'm Juri 👋

-I'm a developer, gainfully employed as a full-stack engineer at [Valora Digital](https://valora.digital/).
+I'm a developer, currently employed as a full-stack engineer at [Valora Digital](https://valora.digital/).
 I work on autonomous stores and on making critical systems beautiful and reliable.

 I started to collect [interesting problems](#problems) that are probably within reach of a motivated programmer with a couple of weekends to spare.